microsoft/api-guidelines/graph/GuidelinesGraph.md

 Microsoft REST API Guidelines provide guidelines that Microsoft Graph APIs should follow when returning error condition responses.
-You can improve API traceability and consistency by using recommended Graph error model:
+You can improve API traceability and consistency by using recommended Graph error model and the Graph Utilities library to provide a standard implementation for your service :

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
 "error": {
     "code": "BadRequest",
-    "message": "Unsupported functionality",
+    "message": "Cannot process the request because a required field is missing.",
     "target": "query",
     "innererror": {
-                "code": "301",
+                "code": "RequiredFieldMissing",
-                "message": "Cannot process the request because a required field is missing.",

                 }
     }
 }